h1777/3proxy-rhel/README.md

-3proxy (0.8.11) as socks5 proxy - install script for CentOS 7 on AWS
+3proxy (0.8.11) as socks5 proxy - install script for CentOS 7
 ======================================================

 A simple script to install the lightweight proxy: 3proxy (http://3proxy.ru/) as an elite high anonymous HTTP/SOCKS proxy with SSL support with a few command lines.
-This is my modification of existing 3proxy installer, I use this for fresh new EC2 instances on Amazon so I start by installing nano, wget and gcc make
+This is my modification of existing 3proxy installer, I use this for fresh new EC2 instances on Amazon so I start by installing nano, wget and gcc make (to compile).

 **HOW TO :**